UoMResearchIT/docker-introduction-archive/_episodes/docker-desktop.md

 Make sure that you select the right tab when you search!
 ![Search window.](../fig/docker-desktop/01_search.png)

-You can search through the name only,
+In Docker Desktop you can either search by name only,
 ![Search by name.](../fig/docker-desktop/02_search_name.png)

 or include the owner.
 You can then select the tag from the dropdown menu.